sandy9159/How-to-make-Arduino-based-thread-winding-machine/README.md

 I then made the frame of 20x20 Alu. extrusion profile.

-This frame is used to attached all the components of the machine.
+This frame is used to attach all the components of the machine.

-The main reason to use 20x20 alu. profile is its very easy to attach and dettach the components by just using the T nuts.
+The main reason to use 20x20 alu.
+Profile is its very easy to attach and detach the components by just using the T nuts.

 ![image](https://user-images.githubusercontent.com/19898602/185791049-b752e615-c80e-4538-8154-261251576112.png)